ipekgani/PyTorch-DeepLearning-Setup/README.md

 ## Soon

-I will add an augmentation datalaoder and possibly also logging stuff.
+I will add an augmentation dataloader and possibly also logging stuff.